How long have Clydesdales been bred?

 Ten horses, the famous red, white, and gold beer wagon and other essential pieces of equipment are transported in three 50-foot tractor-trailers.
-Air cushioned suspension and thick rubber flooring in the trailers ease the rigors of traveling.
-And the team stops each night at local stables so the “gentle giants” can rest.
+Air cushioned suspension and thick rubber flooring in the trailers ease the rigors of travelling.
+And the team stops each night at local stables so the gentle giants can rest.

 Do the Clydesdales have names?

 Yes, the Budweiser Clydesdales are given short names like Duke, Mark, Captain and Bud so that it’s easier for drivers to give commands to the horses during a performance.